guoyiwang/webdevbootcamp/YelpCamp/README.md

 =======================================
-INDEX  /campgrounds/index       GET      Display a list of all campgrounds NEW    /campgrounds/new   GET      Display a form to make a new campground CREATE /campgrounds       POST     Add a new camground to DB SHOW   /campgrounds/:id   GET      Shows info about one campground
+INDEX  /campgrounds/index       GET      Display a list of all campgrounds NEW    /campgrounds/new   GET      Display a form to make a new campground CREATE /campgrounds       POST     Add a new campground to DB SHOW   /campgrounds/:id   GET      Shows info about one campground